Modeling collective behaviors: A moment-based approach: Representing multi-agent systems by moments

-Theorem~\ref{thm:ErrorBoundBasic} and Corollary~\ref{cor:ErrorBoundBasic} indicates that the accuracy of moment-based modeling depends not only on the instantaneous precision in approximation of the dynamics, as given by $\varepsilon_k$, but also on the propagation of the approximation error in time.
-The logarithmic norm of the resulting system matrix $A$ gives a bound on this effect.
-This implies that a trade-off between accuracy and stability in the approximate moment dynamics needs to be taken into account (see also Section~\ref{subsec:1D_example}).
+Theorem~\ref{thm:ErrorBoundBasic} indicates that the accuracy of the moment-based model depends not only on the instantaneous precision in the approximation of the dynamics, as given by $\varepsilon_k$, but also on the propagation of the approximation error in time.
+The logarithmic norm of the resulting system matrix $A$ gives a bound on this propagation.
+This implies that a trade-off between accuracy and stability of the approximate moment dynamics needs to be taken into account (see also Section~\ref{subsec:1D_example}).